 The tower will be earthquake-safe and constructed above the flood plain.
 The new tower is planned to be 100% carbon neutral.

-Additional improvements include redevelopment of the South Tower to create new inpatient psychiatry and psychiatric emergency units so existing services will be in one location and brought up to modern standards.
-The Milan Ilich Pavilion will also be redeveloped and be home to the Cancer Care Clinic.
+Additional improvements include South Tower renovations to create new inpatient psychiatry and psychiatric emergency units so existing services will be in one location and brought up to modern standards.
+The Milan Ilich Pavilion will also be renovated and be home to the Cancer Care Clinic.

 Richmond Hospital opened in 1964 and has 240 beds, serving Richmond, South Vancouver and Delta, as well as people using Vancouver International Airport and BC Ferries.